frc5431/Styleguide/README.md

 ```

 ### Operators and Math operations
 Put spaces between all operators and math operations so it doesn't look like a bunch of jumbled up math.
+Don't put spaces for parenthesis.
 <br>
 BAD:
 ```java